How to Make a DC Motor Speed Controller Circuit(50V, 15A)

 Important points

-For overvoltage protection, use a Zener diode between the gate and source of the Mosfet as specified in the schematic.
+For overvoltage protection, use a Zener diode between the gate and the source of the Mosfet as specified in the schematic.

 The Motor I am controlling here is rated at 12v and takes up to 2A at maximum load which is not that big of a load.
 Hence 1khz PWM frequency is fine here but for big motors, the frequency must be above 15 kHz.
-And To adjust PWM frequency, either change the potentiometer value or the capacitor to get the desired frequency output.
+To adjust the PWM frequency, either change the potentiometer value or the capacitor to get the desired frequency output.
 So keep that in mind when using big loads.

 I was looking at your circuit.
 My team and I are building a 400 lb car.
 We were needing to make a motor controller purchasing some arduino microcontroller.
 I wondered if our motor houses 3kW along with ___ amps and 48v battery.